Burt Kennedy: Early writing work

 Kennedy studied at the Pasadena Playhouse, where he did some acting.
 "I'd walk out on stage and it felt like I'd been there my whole life," he recalled, but he found acting unsatisfactory.
 "I could see that you could be around this town for a long time before you could be a success as an actor, but writing, no one could stop you from writing.
 You're never out of work if you're a writer, you could just sit down and write."

 Kennedy found work writing for radio in 1948.
 He began to specialise in Westerns, in part due to the advice of James Edward Grant, who told him, "Why compete with all the big writers when there are hardly any good Western writers as such?"
 Some good writers have written Westerns, but there were very few genuine Western writers in this town that were really good writers.
 He said that the competition was easier that way, and if you write a good Western, you're apt to go further faster.
 And it turned out, he was right.
-Because I never stopped, from 1953-54 up until the mid-'70s, I never stopped working at all."
+Because I never stopped, from 1953 to 1954 up until the mid-'70s, I never stopped working at all."

 Kennedy used his training as a cavalry officer to secure a job as a fencing trainer and fencing stunt double in films.